an5er/an5er/README.md

-- Noob Student
-- CTF Player
+- Student & CTF Player
 - May be a developer
 - Blog: [http://blog.an4er.top/](http://blog.an4er.top/)